Skip to contents

 x

-A BSgenome object, or a character scalar giving the path to a fasta formatted file with reference sequences, or a DNAStringSet object.
-The sequence context (see sequence.context.width argument) will be extracted from these sequences.
+A DNAStringSet object, a BSgenome object, or a character scalar giving the path to a fasta formatted file with reference sequences.
+If a BSgenome object is provided, it will be internally converted to a DNAStringSet object, since the latter allows for faster sequence retrieval.

 Value